Parenting babies and children

 The foreskin is the loose skin that covers and protects the end of the penis.
 The foreskin and penis of an infant or child need no special care.
 A child's foreskin should never be pulled back (retracted) by force.

 Every year, too many New Zealand babies die suddenly during sleep.
-Many of these deaths can be prevented.
-Find out how to make every sleep a safe sleep for your baby.
+Find out about the best ways to reduce the risk.
+Make every sleep a safe sleep for your baby.